 Shoes are a big deal for me probably because for some reason I have been blessed with the tenderest feet in the world.
 If I had to walk very far barefoot I would be hurting.
 I know some people who can walk barefoot over gravel.
 Not me so good footwear is a priority for me for that reason.
 In addition, you may be at work with dress shoes and they aren’t suited for long walks.
 Have a good pair of shoes that will first allow you to walk for days possibly and protect your feet.
 You could have to walk cross-country.
 The weather may be inclement so have shoes that will get you home no matter what.
 I wear either leather boots with good soles or hiking shoes every day.
 I know some people who wear flip-flops and I would hate to see them try to climb their way out of a collapsed building or pile of rubble with nothing more than those on.

 Security – I carry a concealed firearm with me just about all of the time.
 If something happens I will at least have a 9MM for protection.
 In a true disaster, desperate people might be out to harm you for any one of a million reasons.
-Having a means to defend yourself is an important, but often overlooked necessity.
+Having the means to defend yourself is an important, but often overlooked necessity.
 If not a firearm, because for some people that isn’t possible, a high power Taser that can shoot out 53,000,000 watts could incapacitate someone quickly.
 Barring that, Police Strength pepper spray is an alternative.
 Sabre has a compact size that gives an advertised 35 shots.
 That could get you through a lot of bad guys.
-Going down the list a good survival knife is a fall back item which has other uses, but the last thing I want to do is get into a knife fight with anyone.
+Going down the list a good survival knife is a fallback item that has other uses, but the last thing I want to do is get into a knife fight with anyone.

 Health – Running from disaster can lead to injury or you could have been injured in the attack.
 Simple first aid items can help you stop bleeding or wrap up wounds long enough to receive care when you are in a safe location.
-Obviously, if you are seriously injured, I don’t expect any of us will be packing a full service medical kit in our urban survival bag.
+Obviously, if you are seriously injured, I don’t expect any of us will be packing a full-service medical kit in our urban survival bag.

 You can pack a few of the following items that could help in the health department.